Skip to content

 Art Club

-Advisor: Mrs. Gleason
+Advisor: Mrs. Powers

 Art Club is open to students in grades 4-8 who are interested in creating art.
 We will be working in the same center format that we use in class as well as working on group projects that create a positive impact on our school community.
 Art Club takes place throughout the year on Fridays from 3:00pm-4:30pm.
 The enrollment for Art Club is limited to 15 students.
-See Mrs. Gleason for a permission slip.
+See the main office for a permission slip.
 Students should bring a snack, dress for a mess, and plan on being picked up outside the front door promptly at 4:30.

 Band (Beginner & Advanced)